SamuelWilliams256/TimekeepingCalculatorV2/README.md

 # OVERVIEW

-The timekeeping calculator will read from a file in the directory in which the program is run called `ChargeCodes.txt`.
+This timekeeping calculator is a command-line program that will read from a file in the directory in which the program is run called `ChargeCodes.txt`.
 It will use this file to generate a list of available charge codes and an alias for each.
 It will then walk you through calculating a duration worked for each charge code given a start time and an end time.

 The format of `Chargecodes.txt` is expected to be: